DakerHub/cdn-webpack-plugin/README.md

 ### output.publicPath

 This option is important.
-It'll affect all your static assets's references.
+It'll affect all your static assets' references.
-After build, the asset's url in your html will be something like this:
+After the build, the asset's URL in your HTML will be something like this:

 ```html
 <script type="text/javascript" src="https://cdn.example.com/test/8565fe7e1364113022be/filename.js"></script>